adrian-pino/multuscni-tests/README.md

 - **Macvlan**
 - **Ipvlan**

-Additionally, a `clean` directory is included for cleanup scripts and instructions in /clean.
+Additionally, a `clean` directory is included for cleanup instructions.
 This script could be run in case of a weird behaviour in MultusCNI.

 To provide better context, different figures extracted from [Red Hat blog post on using the Multus CNI in OpenShift](https://cloud.redhat.com/blog/using-the-multus-cni-in-openshift) have been attached: